Biswajit-Biswas10/Flask_REST_API_Project/README.md

-## This is a simple Project using Flask with SQLAlchemy
+## This is a simple Project using Flask with SQLAlchemy.